Course Guide

 Students learn the purpose of each section of the yearbook, how to write an effective yearbook article, how to organize and conduct student and faculty surveys, and how to collect information relevant and meaningful for the current year’s yearbook.
 Students also learn how to write yearbook captions and headlines.
 In addition, students learn and apply the techniques of layout design on the computer and assemble pages to meet structured production deadlines.
 They will also learn the skills involved in effective editing, revising and photography.
 Students interested in assuming editorial positions the next year will be trained by current editors.
 Advanced students will assume the highest editorial positions on the yearbook and continue to develop their skills in management, writing, design and photography.
 This course satisfies the PVI computer requirement.

-PREREQUISITES: Recommendation of current English teacher and permission of the yearbook advisor.
-B or above in English.
+PREREQUISITES: B or above in English.
 Priority in enrollment will be given to 10th and 11th graders who intend to assume future editorial positions.

 10, 11, 12